EthBuilders/social-recovery-wallets/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a> -->

-  <h3 align="center">GUARDIAN Social Recovery Wallet</h3>
+  <h3 align="center">ALKEMY Social Recovery Wallet</h3>

   <p align="center">
-    We created the Guardian wallet to help address one of the challenges to the mass adoption of crypto currency, the fear of losing access to money forever due to forgotten passwords and lost seed phrases.
+    We created the Alkemy wallet to help address one of the challenges to the mass adoption of crypto currency, the fear of losing access to money forever due to forgotten passwords and lost seed phrases.
 There are too many stories of early adopters who have amassed Bitcoins but have been locked out of their fortunes due to password and seed phrase mismanagement.
 We hope to make the ownership and storage of crypto currency a little more forgiving than it currently is to make it easier for the everyday person to participate in the crypto economy.
     <br />
     <a href="https://github.com/EthBuilders/social-recovery-wallets"><strong>Explore the docs »</strong></a>
     <br />